D.C. United: Supporters and mascot

+La Norte (also La Curva Norte or The Northside) was a soccer supporters' club affiliated with D.C.
+United from 2001 to 2016.
+The club was founded in 2001 when members of La Barra Brava left section 135 of RFK Stadium to form a new club.
+The club was originally situated in section 120 of RFK, as the section sat directly behind the north goal.
+The club takes its name from their preferred location on the north side of the stadium.
+La Norte were forced to change sections with the arrival of the Washington Nationals baseball franchise, and the subsequent reconfiguration of RFK's seating to accommodate a baseball diamond La Norte were forced to change sections with the arrival of the Washington Nationals baseball franchise, and the subsequent reconfiguration of RFK Stadium's seating to accommodate a baseball diamond.
+La Norte has since merged with the District Ultras and occupied sections 127 and 128 at RFK Stadium prior to the team's move to Audi Field.

 D.C.
 United's mascot is Talon, an anthropomorphic bald eagle.

 Rivalries

 D.C.
 United's primary rival is the New York Red Bulls.
 The two teams compete annually for the Atlantic Cup, a competition instituted by the two clubs.
 The cup is awarded to the team that gets the most points across the teams' meetings throughout the season.
+D.C.
+United also has a rivalry with the New England Revolution.
 D.C.
 United also has a burgeoning rivalry with the Philadelphia Union as the two teams represent two cities separated by only 120 miles.
 D.C.
 United is also unique among MLS teams for its rivalry with the Charleston Battery of the United Soccer League, as they compete every time they face one another for the Coffee Pot Cup, a trophy established by the two sides' supporters.